microprediction/microprediction/docs/aai.md

 - Just backprop or simple rules.
 - And you are a hype-monkey if you suggest otherwise.
 - And you are so irresponsible for suggesting that a machine could do lots of different things quite intelligently.
-- And Theranos, and blockchain, and all that.
+- And Theranos, and blockchain.
 - And something really, really vague about quantum computing from Penrose
 - And some examples of things ChatGPT got wrong last year.
 Oh wait, [most are fixed](https://microprediction.medium.com/remind-me-again-why-large-language-models-cant-think-acab12da63de) already.

+### The hype problem

-- But humanity is as dumb as a rock so you have an obligation to avoid them getting confused ...
+- Humanity is as dumb as a rock so you have an obligation to avoid them getting confused
-- By all the people claiming that more than "sparks of AGI" (so many that none can be named).
+- By all the people claiming that more than "sparks of AGI".
+- Oh wait, nobody can actually point to a single paper claiming more than sparks of AGI.
+- But its a massive hype problem.
+- Just ask the 100 million users of ChatGPT.
+They are all idiots.
 - I'm probably missing something

-Let's all get along:
+### Let's all get along:

 1. Things that act intelligently across a stunningly broad spectrum of tasks can be labelled AAI without the risk of enraging anyone.
 2. Human egos are absolutely safe in all other respects.